graceboniface/OpenCloudMap/README.md

 # 🚀 Open Cloud Map
-## Freeing Aviation Data for a Brighter Futuregs
+## Freeing Aviation Data for a Brighter Futures

 Welcome to the source code for my **personal website** — a site to showcase my lifelong passion for aviation, space, and aerospace systems.
 This site is more than a digital resume — it's a mission briefing.